barkadosh1/IDD-Fa19-Lab2/README.md

 **a.
 How would you change the code to make the song play twice as fast?**

 To achieve this, I tried two different methods.
-The first involved altering the following line of code: :int noteDuration = 1000 / noteDurations[thisNote];.
-The second involved altering the following lone of code instead int pauseBetweenNotes = noteDuration * 1.30;.
-In each case, the way I altered the code was by dividing the noteDuration and the pauseBetweenNotes values by an additional factor of 2 (the rest of the answer will clarify which one of these alterations was actually correct).
+The first involved altering the following line of code: int noteDuration = 1000 / noteDurations[thisNote];.
+The second involved altering the following line of code instead: int pauseBetweenNotes = noteDuration * 1.30;.
+In each case, the way I altered the code was by dividing the noteDuration or the pauseBetweenNotes values by an additional factor of 2 (the rest of the answer will clarify which one of these alterations was actually correct).

 My first test regarding these changes was to numerically measure if they produced the desired result.
-I added the line "Serial.begin(9600)" before the for loop and added the line "Serial.print(millis())" at the end of the for loop and ran the code for the above two scenarios and for one scenario where neither of durations were altered.
+I added the line "Serial.begin(9600)" before the for loop and added the line "Serial.print(millis())" at the end of the for loop and ran the code for the above two scenarios and for one scenario where neither of the variables/durations were altered.
 For the unaltered scenario, the time output was 2276 milliseconds, while the altered scenarios had time outputs of 1134 and 1136 milliseconds.
-This confirmed for me that both technically sped the song up to be twice as fast.
+This confirmed for me that both methods technically sped the song up to be twice as fast.

 However, after further examining the code, I realized that the melody[] array was accounting for rests/silence as well with values of 0.
 This meant that when dividing the noteDuration by 2, the notes AND rests were being divided by 2, which was the desired result.
 When actually playing the song, it sounded correct as well, so this was the correct way to make it play twice as fast.